 Both Normandys may appear to be bigger on the inside, but neither version really is.
 The Normandy appears much smaller than it actually is in comparison to the behemoths (Dreadnoughts, Reapers, Space Stations, Planets) we normally see it near.
 Next time you're on Illium, take a look out the window at the Normandy docked.
 It's bloody huge.
 Also, use of the flycam can confirm that it all fits within the exterior shell.

 The Aralakh system which contains the krogan homeworld has a small, resource-rich planet called Durak on which, according to the info, five warlords simultaneously betrayed one another during a truce meeting on neutral ground, resulting in the mutual destruction of their clans.
 "Durak" is Russian for "idiot".

 Another Russian Bilingual Bonus: the name of the system Pamyat, present in second and third games, is Russian for "Memory".
 Why?
 The planets in the system are named after Soviet cosmonauts who died in space: Vladimir Komarov, Grigory Dobrovolsky, Viktor Patsayev and Vladislav Volkov.

 The mechs in the second game are all named after characters from Norse mythology.
 Loki was the god of trickery, Fenris a giant wolf, and Ymir a frost giant.
 Fittingly, LOKI mechs have a habit of acting up, FENRIS mechs are basically robot dogs, and YMIR mechs are walking tanks.

 Much of Cerberus's organizational structure borrows names from Greek mythology.

 Bio-Augmentation: Genetic upgrades are standard-issue for all Alliance soldiers.
 Notable for being one of the few examples that gets this right.
 If you talk to the sales rep, he'll explain how none of the mods take effect immediately; they can require anywhere from months to decades to take effect, depending on what you're modifying, but they do have some kind of chemotherapy that cuts the time in half.

-Asari have Exotic Equipment that allows them to have sex with anything sentient, regardless of gender or species, and produce viable asari offspring.
+Asari have Exotic Equipment that allows them reproduce with anything sentient, regardless of gender or species, and produce viable asari offspring.